Android version history: Hardware requirements

-The main hardware platform for Android is the 64-bit ARM architecture (i.e. ARMv8-A; previously the 32-bit ARMv7 architecture was supported and first ARMv5), with x86 and MIPS architectures also officially supported in later versions of Android, but MIPS support has since been deprecated and support was removed in NDK r17.
+The main hardware platform for Android is the 64-bit ARM architecture (i.e. ARMv8-A; previously the 32-bit ARMv7 architecture was supported and first ARMv5), with x86 and MIPS architectures also officially supported in later versions of Android.
+MIPS support has since been deprecated and support was removed in NDK r17.

 Android 1.0 through 1.5 required a 2 megapixel camera with autofocus camera.
 This was relaxed to a fixed-focus camera with Android 1.6.
+Android 10 does not require a camera.

 In 2012, Android devices with Intel processors began to appear, including phones and tablets.
 While gaining support for 64-bit platforms, Android was first made to run on 64-bit x86 and then on ARM64.
 Since Android 5.0 Lollipop, 64-bit variants of all platforms are supported in addition to the 32-bit variants.

 Requirements for the minimum amount of RAM for devices running Android 7.1 depend on screen size and density and type of CPU, ranging from 816 MB–1.8 GB for 64-bit and 512 MB–1.3 GB for 32-bit meaning in practice 1 GB for the most common type of display (while minimum for Android watch is 416 MB).
 The recommendation for Android 4.4 is to have at least 512 MB of RAM, while for "low RAM" devices 340 MB is the required minimum amount that does not include memory dedicated to various hardware components such as the baseband processor.
 Android 4.4 requires a 32-bit ARMv7, MIPS or x86 architecture processor, together with an OpenGL ES 2.0 compatible graphics processing unit (GPU).
 Android supports OpenGL ES 1.1, 2.0, 3.0, 3.2 and since Android 7.0 Vulkan (and version 1.1 available for some devices).
 Some applications may explicitly require a certain version of the OpenGL ES, and suitable GPU hardware is required to run such applications.
-In 2021, Android was ported to RISC-V. In 2021, Qualcomm said it will support more updates.
+In 2021, Android was ported to RISC-V. In 2021, Qualcomm said it will provide a longer support period for its chipsets, starting with the Snapdragon 888, which will help extend Android update support for these devices.
+With this promise, devices using Qualcomm chipsets will have a total of three Android version upgrades and of four years of security updates.